HSF/hsf.github.io/organization/_posts/2020/2020-07-02-coordination.md

 * Adding profiles of the convenors to the WGs makes us look more active and approachable (probably important for all groups)
 * Community pages can help to foster and encourage community contributions (indispensable for training, but perhaps also important for other groups)

-The meeting was positive about this for WG pages, so we try to implement that for all WGs
+The meeting was positive about this for WG pages, so we try to implement that for all WGs.

 ## Working Group Updates